 - Are you able to deliver your pitch without reading from notes or cards?

 When you finish your pitch, each panelist will have 1 minute to offer feedback.
 These generally are in the form of statements, not questions, but decide in advance which pitcher will field questions if they come.
-This year’s pitches will be in the Parliamentary Room on the fourth floor of Vilas.
-Stop in there in advance to get yourself comfortable and figure out where you’ll stand in relation to the screen.

 Some advice from people who have pitched in the real world: